Difficulty: Easy, Asked-In: Google, Microsoft, Amazon

 }

-Now critical question is: How do we think to solve fizz buzz problem without using mod operation?
+Now, the critical question is: How can we solve the Fizz Buzz problem without using the modulo operation?
 Let's think!

-When we explore each number from the start, word "Fizz" will appear after the cycle of 3.
-Similarly, word "Buzz" will appear after the cycle of 5.
-Then what would be the scenario when both words come together?
-The answer is simple: "FizzBuzz" will appear after the cycle of 15 because 15 is the lowest number which is divisible by both 3 and 5.
-Think!
+When we explore each number from the start, the word "Fizz" will appear after every cycle of 3.
+Similarly, the word "Buzz" will appear after every cycle of 5.
+So, what happens when both words need to be printed together?
+The answer is simple: "FizzBuzz" will appear after the cycle of 15 because 15 is the lowest number divisible by both 3 and 5.
+Think about it!

-So using the above insight, let's track the appearance cycle of the words "Fizz" and "Buzz using two variables fizzCount and buzzCount.
-In start, we initialize both variables with 0 and run a loop from i = 1 to n.
-At each iteration, we increment fizzCount and buzzCount by 1 and keep track of the cycle of 3 and 5.
+Using the above insight, let's track the appearance cycles of the words "Fizz" and "Buzz" using two variables: fizzCount and buzzCount.
+At the start, we initialize both variables to 0 and run a loop from i = 1 to n.
+At each iteration, we increment fizzCount and buzzCount by 1 and keep track of the cycles of 3 and 5.

 string* fizzBuzzGame(int n)